JoshuaKGoldberg/Unisquirt/README.md

 #### Newcomers (non-coders)

 [Download the latest release](https://github.com/JoshuaKGoldberg/Unisquirt/releases) of this project, extract that onto your computer, and open **index.html** in a browser (preferably Google Chrome).
 That's it!

+You gain points the more jumps you can do without touching the ground or dying.

 #### In your own site